swlkr/ryde/README.md

 # ryde

-ryde is a single person, single file  web framework for rust
+ryde is a single person web framework for rust

 # Install